ghostsandmachines/ghostsandmachines.github.io/_posts/2019-02-10-simulating-langevin-equations-part-III.md

 \frac{\Delta x}{\delta} = A(x+\alpha \Delta x)+B(x+\alpha \Delta x) \frac{\eta}{\sqrt{\delta}}
 $$

 with $\delta$ represing the finite time-increment.
-The parameter $\alpha$ determines the particular discretization-scheme.
+The parameter $\alpha \in [0, 1]$ determines the particular discretization-scheme.
 If $\alpha = 0$ we obtain the finite-difference equation we have used so far.
 Except for this specific choiche, we always have implicit equations for $\Delta x$.
 Are all of these schemes equivalent in the limit $dt \rightarrow 0$?

 To answer this question, let us consider the mean increment: